dikortis/LetsTalkETC/Episodes/Episode_14.md

-that application layer so that's how I saw kind of what we're doing and you know I haven't been super spending a lot of time in pushing it on the etherium classic community I did talk with Barry
+that application layer so that's how I saw kind of what we're doing and you know I haven't been super spending a lot of time in pushing it on the ethereum classic community I did talk with Barry
 Silbert briefly and I don't know if he totally understood what we were trying